Huotes/CommitMaker/README.md

 Why did I divide sin by tan?
 Just cos.

 Chuck Norris doesn't churn butter.
 He roundhouse kicks the cows and the butter comes straight out.

+According to the Encyclopedia Brittanica, the Native American 'Trail of Tears' has been redefined as anywhere that Chuck Norris walks.